Scientific Name

 Toxicity of Euphorbia abdelkuri

-E. abdelkuri produces a toxic white milky sap and can cause irritation to the skin and eyes.
-Therefore, it is best to keep your plant away from children and pets.
+E. abdelkuri produces a toxic white milky sap that can irritate the skin and eyes.
+Therefore, keeping this plant away from children and pets is best.

 Cultivars of Euphorbia abdelkuri